-TSM&O includes a broad suite of solutions from ITS improvements to identification of intersection projects that will improve system operations.
-For example, while TSM&O strategies range from low-tech to high-tech solutions, there are also no-tech options to be considered to achieve the same goals, such as queue jump lanes and bike facilities.
-The complete set of strategies considered in this Master Plan can be found in Section 6 (beginning on Page 16).
+While these strategies range from low-tech to high-tech solutions, there are also no-tech options to be considered to achieve the same goals, such as queue jump lanes and bike facilities.
+The complete set of strategies considered in this Master Plan can be found in Section 6.1 (Page 16).